Summer Sailstice is on!

 The end of our free giveaway is what is near!
 We’ve spread the news far and wide, via email and Facebook and here in The Dogwatch, yet we’re still hearing from readers who don’t know that we’re going to give away—free to everyone on Earth, no charge, no strings—the digital version of the very-soon-to-be-released July issue of Good Old Boat.
 July/August is the last issue we’re giving away for free (we wish we could afford to do more).

 Want yours?
 Download the May/June issue here, and we’ll automatically send you the July/August issue when it is released.

 And please help us spread the word.
 Have a sailing/boating friend who may want theirs?
 Send them the link—or forward them this copy of The Dogwatch!

-The good folks at Oakliff Sailing have gotten desperate—and creative.
+The good folks at Oakcliff Sailing have gotten desperate—and creative.
 Their Performance Party Buff is a mask that doesn’t get in the way of cocktail hour.
 Want your own?
-Oakliff is selling them here.
+Oakcliff is selling them here.